readthedocs/readthedocs-sphinx-search/docs/custom-design.rst

 =============

-If you want to change the styles of the search UI, you can do so by adding your custom stylesheet to your documentation.
+If you want to change the styles of the search UI, you can do so by `adding your custom stylesheet`_ to your documentation.
-You can read more about this on the official documentation of `Read the Docs`_.

 Basic structure of the HTML which is generated for the full-page search UI is given below for the reference: